Integrative-Transcriptomics/OmicsTIDE/README.md

 </p>

 ## Installation Guide
-The following steps are required to set up the requirements for properly running OmicsTIDE.
+The following steps are required to set up and run OmicsTIDE.
 The installation process includes python libraries for the back-end implementation.
 Scripts required for the front-end functions are all loaded directly from the web.

 **NOTE: Although it is recommended to work with a virtual environment to avoid package version conflicts, this step can also be skipped if the user is aware of potential conflicts.**